google/applied-machine-learning-intensive/v2/04_classification/07_saving_and_loading_models/slides.md

 <!--
 So far we have built models and used them immediately.
 In practice you'll find that you need to save your models and load them for use later.
-You'll also find models published online that you can load and start immediately using or use as a warm start for building your own model.
+You'll also find models published online that you can load and start using immediately or use as a warm start for training your own model.
 -->

 ---